drivendataorg/zamba/docs/docs/models/td-full-metrics.md

 ### Accuracy

-In addition to identifying blank videos, the model also computes a probability that each species appears in each video.
+In addition to identifying blank videos, the model also computes a probability that each of 30 animal species appears in each video (plus human and blank).
 We can use these probabilities to quantify the accuracy of the model for species classification.
 Specifically, we computed: